Last Updated: December 24, 2021

 While your economic development incubator may need to move at some point to meet these multiple community objectives, keep in mind that you're forming a business incubator for the long haul.
 The incubator's own business plan should be sustainable, and don't set it up to be a wandering nomad.

-• I'm not a big fan of placing the incubator at the edge of some really tacky neighborhood that you hope someday to repopulate with new businesses.
+•We are not big fans of placing the incubator at the edge of some really tacky neighborhood that you hope someday to repopulate with new businesses.
 Entrepreneurs aren't idiots, so when they graduate from your facility (most facilities kick them out after two or three years), they simply will locate their first permanent facility in a better neighborhood.
 Those who are socially motivated will find their own way to a downtrodden neighborhood.

-• The incubator needs a board of directors, who may well be part of the Chamber of Commerce or city government.
+• The incubator needs a board of directors, some of whom may well be part of the Chamber of Commerce or city government.
 Make sure successful businesspersons are represented also.

 Also plan on an advisory board that has no governing responsibilities and doesn't include any political people who may be replaced in an election cycle.
 Both groups can help and challenge the manager do a better job, and offer referrals and suggestions that can be priceless.